tmhn/doppio-health/README.md

 ##Purpose

-The purpose of this project is to allow healthcare professionals to produce small "AppBundles" for patients that they can use to monitor their health and lifestyle.
+The purpose of this project is to allow healthcare professionals to produce small "Bundles" for patients that they can use to monitor their health and lifestyle.

-The healthcare professional generates the "AppBundle" from the DoppioHealth website using Visual Programming, the "AppBundle" then is updated to the patient's iPhone.
+The healthcare professional generates the "Bundle" from the DoppioHealth website using Visual Programming, the "Bundle" then is updated to the patient's iPhone.

+The options for "Bundles" are Diet, Recorder, Tips and

 ##Further Work